 |Access Establishment and Modification (A)||Implement policies and procedures that, based upon the entity’s access authorization policies, establish, document, review, and modify a user’s right of access to a workstation, transaction, program, or process.|

 FormDr does not perform the functions of a Healthcare Clearinghouse, so aspects of this section are not applicable.
 The Security Officer determines the roles necessary for each system and application.
-When access is needed to FormDr infrastructure, a request and acknowledgement form is signed and then approved by the Security Officer.
+When access is needed to FormDr infrastructure, a request and acknowledgment form is signed and then approved by the Security Officer.
 FormDr has a formal process for requesting additional access to ePHI, and again FormDr customers must approve all requests concerning ePHI.

 |Security Reminders (A)||Periodic security updates to all members of FormDr|